-Cipher was introduced to Spain by Miguel Perez Almazan.
-He started his career as an assistant secretary to Fernan Alvarez and soon rose to the place of Secretary, then to that of First Secretary of State (Bergenroth p.xvii-xviii).
-His taking over the conduct of business from the aged Alvarez brought about a great improvement in style and writing of documents (ibid. p.xii).
+Once it was said cipher was introduced to Spain by Miguel Perez de Almazan (Real Academia de la Historia, Bergenroth p.xii).
+He started his career as an assistant secretary to Fernan Alvarez de Toledo Zapata (Real Academia de la Historia) and soon rose to the place of Secretary, then to that of First Secretary of State (Bergenroth p.xvii-xviii).
+His taking over the conduct of business from Alvarez brought about a great improvement in style and writing of documents (ibid. p.xii).

 One early cipher consisted of Roman numerals representing a small number of names and words.
-It was used during De Puebla's first mission in England.
-De Puebla was sent to England late in the year 1487 or early in the year 1488 to negotiate a marriage between Catherine of Aragon and Arthur, Prince of Wales (Bergenroth p.xix).
-The cipher is used in a letter from De Puebla to Ferdinand and Isabella, dated 15 July 1488.
+It was used during Puebla's first mission in England, e.g., in a letter from Puebla to Ferdinand and Isabella, dated 15 July 1488.

 xi the King of England